Obsesión (Aventura song): Tropical Family version

-French collective musical project for cover songs of summer, Tropical Family included the song as track number 3.
-The single is credited as "Obsesión (Tropical Family)" but is interpreted by Kenza Farah and Lucenzo.
+The French collective musical project of cover songs of summer, Tropical Family included the song as track number 3.
+The single is credited as "Obsesión (Tropical Family)" and was performed by Kenza Farah and Lucenzo.
 The single is bilingual in Spanish and French with added French lyrics.
 The Spanish parts are sung by Lucenzo and the French by Farah.
 The single entered the SNEP French Singles Chart the same week at number 23.